gdgng/Project-Tracker/README.md

 **Option Total Assets**
 Shows Warm Storage, Cold Storage, Stock (if available) and gives Total Assets.
-If a csv file has been read and calculated it will show the amount of money inut in the exchange,the amount money taken out of the exchange The current Total Invest and the Profit/loss
+If a csv file has been read and calculated it will show the amount of money put in the exchange,the amount money taken out of the exchange The current Total Invest and the Profit/loss

 **Live View Fear and Greed**